sachin-trilio/HowTos/acm/TVK_ACM_Integration_blog.md

 - CSI Driver with snapshot capability - https://docs.trilio.io/kubernetes/appendix/csi-drivers
 - VolumeSnapshot CRDs - https://docs.trilio.io/kubernetes/appendix/csi-drivers/installing-volumesnapshot-crds

-## Install RHACM
+## Install_RHACM
 Red Hat Advanced Cluster Management can be used to comply with enterprise and industry standards for aspects such as security and regulatory compliance, resiliency, and software engineering.
 Deviation from defined values for such standards represents a configuration drift, which can be detected using the built-in configuration policy controller of RHACM.

 Install Red Hat Advanced Cluster Management (RHACM >= 2.5) as outlined in the https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/install/index.

-## Deploy Triliovault for Kubernetes (TVK) policies
+## Deploy_Triliovault_for_Kubernetes_TVK_policies
 In RHACM Policy Collection under the community section, the following 3 TVK policies are available.

 | Policy | Description | Prerequisites |
 | ------ | ----------- | ------------- |
-[Policy to install Triliovault for Kubernetes Operator](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-install-triliovault-for-kubernetes.yaml) | Use this policy to install Triliovault for Kubernetes Operator and a trial license on Openshift clusters with label "protected-by=triliovault" | Requires OpenShift 4.8 or later.
+[Policy to install Triliovault for Kubernetes Operator](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-install-triliovault-for-kubernetes.yaml) | Use this policy to install Triliovault for Kubernetes Operator and a trial license on Openshift clusters with label `protected-by=triliovault` | Requires OpenShift 4.8 or later.
 Needs CSI Driver with snapshot capabilities, storageClass and volumeSnapshotClass.
 For more information, refer [documentation](https://docs.trilio.io/kubernetes/getting-started-3/getting-started#prerequisites-for-tvk)
-[Policy to create namespace based backup using Triliovault for Kubernetes](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-create-ns-backup-triliovault-for-kubernetes.yaml) | Use this policy to create namespace based backup using Triliovault for Kubernetes on Openshift clusters with label "protected-by=triliovault" | Requires OpenShift 4.8 or later. **Note**: Triliovault for Kubernetes must be installed to use this policy.
-See the [Policy to install Triliovault for Kubernetes Operator](./CM-Configuration-Management/policy-install-triliovault-for-kubernetes.yaml).
+[Policy to create namespace based backup using Triliovault for Kubernetes](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-create-ns-backup-triliovault-for-kubernetes.yaml) | Use this policy to create namespace based backup using Triliovault for Kubernetes on Openshift clusters with label `protected-by=triliovault` | Requires OpenShift 4.8 or later. **Note**: Triliovault for Kubernetes must be installed to use this policy.
+See the [Policy to install Triliovault for Kubernetes Operator](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-install-triliovault-for-kubernetes.yaml).
 On the hub cluster, create a secret "aws-s3-secret" with S3 credentials and a configmap "aws-s3-configmap" with S3 bucket name, region name & thresholdCapacity in the namespace where this policy is created (details given in the policy).
 For more information, refer [documentation](https://docs.trilio.io/kubernetes/getting-started-3/getting-started#prerequisites-for-tvk)
-[Policy to create namespace based backup using Triliovault for Kubernetes and kyverno template](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-create-ns-backup-triliovault-for-kubernetes-templatized.yaml) | Use this policy to create namespace based backup using Triliovault for Kubernetes and kyverno template on Openshift clusters with label "protected-by=triliovault".
-It creates backup of the namespaces having a label "protected-by=tvk-ns-backup" | Requires OpenShift 4.8 or later. **Note**: Kyverno controller must be installed to use the kyverno policy.
+[Policy to create namespace based backup using Triliovault for Kubernetes and kyverno template](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-create-ns-backup-triliovault-for-kubernetes-templatized.yaml) | Use this policy to create namespace based backup using Triliovault for Kubernetes and kyverno template on Openshift clusters with label `protected-by=triliovault`.
+It creates backup of the namespaces having a label `protected-by=tvk-ns-backup` | Requires OpenShift 4.8 or later. **Note**: Kyverno controller must be installed to use the kyverno policy.
 See the [Policy to install Kyverno](./CM-Configuration-Management/policy-install-kyverno.yaml).
 Triliovault for Kubernetes must be installed to use this policy.
-See the [Policy to install Triliovault for Kubernetes Operator](./CM-Configuration-Management/policy-install-triliovault-for-kubernetes.yaml).
+See the [Policy to install Triliovault for Kubernetes Operator](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-install-triliovault-for-kubernetes.yaml).
 On the hub cluster, create a secret "aws-s3-secret" with S3 credentials and a configmap "aws-s3-configmap" with S3 bucket name, region name & thresholdCapacity in the namespace where this policy is created (details given in the policy).
 For more information, refer [documentation](https://docs.trilio.io/kubernetes/getting-started-3/getting-started#prerequisites-for-tvk)
-[policy-pod-placement](./CM-Configuration-Management/policy-pod-placement.yaml) | Ensures that a pod exists as specified.
-This policy uses the `Placement` kind rather than a `PlacementRule` to select managed clusters to deploy to. |

 Let’s start with the policy to install Triliovault for Kubernetes (TVK).

-### Install TVK using policy
+### Install_TVK_using_policy
 We are going to use the policy to install TVK.
 This policy installs the latest TVK operator on any “Openshift” cluster with a label protected-by=triliovault.

 For demo purposes, there are two OCP clusters; one of them runs RHACM and is the “hub” cluster.
 We can see that when we go to the “Cluster lifecycle” section of RHACM: